-The existing highway embankment would serve as the means of risk reduction in order for the project to form a continuous system up to the elevation required in 2082.
+The existing highway embankment would serve as the means of risk reduction for the project to form a continuous system up to the elevation required in 2082.
 There would be floodgates at Reine Canal and French Branch.
 Refer to light green portion of the alignment in Figure D:10-5.

-CLECO Corporate Holdings, LLC has right-of-way use requirements pertaining to USACE work around their existing utility lines on the northeast corner of the floodwall alignment that would have to be met to provide clearance for construction activities (i.e., pile driving).
+CLECO Corporate Holdings, LLC has ROW use requirements pertaining to USACE work around their existing utility lines on the northeast corner of the floodwall alignment that would have to be met to provide clearance for construction activities (i.e., pile driving).